justinmelnick/justinmelnick.github.io/_pages/about.md

 1. the political economy of climate change policy;
 2. the domestic incentives to negotiate, renegotiate, or withdraw from international agreements. -->

-My work has been published or is forthcoming in _International Organization_, the _Journal of Politics_, the _Journal of Conflict Resolution_, and the _Journal of Political Institutions and Political Economy_.
+My work has been published or is forthcoming in _International Organization_, the _Journal of Politics_, the _Journal of Conflict Resolution_, the _Journal of Theoretical Politics_, and the _Journal of Political Institutions and Political Economy_.
 My research has been supported by grants from EGAP.

 I hold a B.A. in International Relations and Economics from the University of Pennsylvania.